MSc PalaeobiologyFind a programme

 |Location of programme||Clifton campus|

 This interdisciplinary MSc programme is for students who are passionate about early life, mass extinctions, macroevolution and fossil preservation.
-It bridges the biology-geology divide and will provide you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, management or the media.
+It bridges the biology-geology divide.
+You will learn the latest techniques in phylogenetics, biomechanics and macroevolution training, providing you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, management or the media.

 A key aspect of the programme is preparing your research project for publication, and many of our previous students’ projects have been published in leading international journals.
 Recent research project topics include the origin of cellular life, the preservation of colours in dinosaurs and the evolution of culture in humans.